 You can also take some simple steps to protect your perennial herb plants to overwinter outside.
 After a few hard freezes cut back the plants to about 4-6” above ground.
 Add a layer of shredded bark mulch on top of the plants for protection.
 The mulch will help prevent the ground from freezing and thawing and damaging roots.

-We offer a selection of potting mixes such as Fafard’s organic Connaisseur mix which is recommended for containers.
-Check out our containers too-there are lots that look great indoors.
+We offer a number of specialty potting mixes such as Fafard’s organic Connaisseur mix which is recommended for containers.
+Looking for containers?
+We have a great selection, from plain black plastic to pottery and metal containers that will look great indoors.